johnstaveley/SecurityEssentials/README.md

 ## How the incorporated build process ensures you remain secure over time.
 This solution comes with azure-pipelines.yml build and test script.
 Running this in Azure Devops ensures the following:
-* 2. Account management process - Partially checked using Unit tests
+* 2. Account management process - Partially checked using Unit tests and Acceptance tests
 * 4. Insecure direct object references - Partially checked using Unit tests
 * 6. NoCache checked using Unit tests
 * 7. Missing file level access control - Partially checked using Unit tests